-Based mainly on our Waun Las National Nature Reserve, an organic working farm, pupils will be introduced to key ecological words, shown how to sample and measure plants in the wild and how to find and identify animal signs.
-Pupils will also look at how different animals feed and how all living things are interdependent through food chain and food webs.
+Make a study of life processes on our Waun Las National Nature Reserve, an organic working farm.
+Pupils will be introduced to key ecological words and practices, shown how to sample and measure plants and how to find and identify animal signs in the wild.
+Pupils will also look at the similarities and differences between all living things.

 Visit our Tropical House to discover what it might be like in a Tropical Rainforest.
 Learn how plants are adapted to live there, what products we all use that come from rainforests and about how important these ancient ecosystems are to us all.
 This programme is an ideal introduction to the topic and brings alive the subject for pupils and discusses how we might protect rainforests for the future.